simonsobs/pixell/docs/plotting.rst

    :alt: Example plot
    :width: 800px

-:py:func:`pixell.enplot.plots` allows you to further customize your plots.
+:py:func:`pixell.enplot.plot` allows you to further customize your plots.
 A list of all possible arguments are shown in :ref:`enplot-interface` below.
 Please note that you need to change the dashes `--` to underscores `_` when using the function in Python.
 For example, ``--mask-tol`` becomes ``mask_tol``.